-- Collaborates with managers to create and implement a recruitment plan and efforts and is fully engaged in recruitment efforts agency-wide.
+Collaborate with managers to create and implement a recruitment plan and efforts, and be fully engaged in recruitment efforts agency-wide.

-- Collaborates with Parent Engagement Specialist to develop recruitment strategy to identify children with special needs and meet grant requirement of 10% enrollment of children with special needs.
+Collaborate with the Parent Engagement Specialist to develop recruitment strategies to identify children with special needs and meet grant requirement of 10% enrollment of children with special needs.

-- Ensures collection of data and entry of required data into appropriate database(s) and monitors to ensure data accuracy.
+Ensure collection and entry of required data into appropriate database(s) and monitor to ensure data accuracy.

-- Enters or modify data into the appropriate database(s) under guidance of the appropriate GHC staff.
+Enter or modify data in the appropriate database(s) under guidance of the appropriate GHC staff.

 Infant Toddler Oversight

-- Observes 0-3 education staff in each education environment and provides feedback and guidance.
-Collaborates with supervisors to monitor for improvement and provide consultation and problem solving with teachers as needed for classroom management and curriculum implementation.
+Observe 0-3 education staff in each education environment and provide feedback and guidance.
+Collaborate with supervisors to monitor for improvement and provide consultation and problem solving with teachers as needed for classroom management and curriculum implementation.

-- Visits Early Head Start partner sites to provide education training and technical assistance.
-Provides monitoring feedback to Education and Disabilities manager and strategizes to improve service quality.
+Visits Early Head Start partner sites to provide education training and technical assistance.
+Provide monitoring feedback to Education and Disabilities Manager and strategize to improve service quality.

-- Communicates program curricula to families in concrete and meaningful ways.
-Collaborates with education and support services staff to strengthen “home-school” connection in all programs.
+Communicate program curricula to families in concrete and meaningful ways.
+Collaborate with education and support services staff to strengthen “home-school” connection in all programs.

 Program Monitoring and Management

-- Demonstrates knowledge and understanding of Head Start standards and Prevention Initiative and disability requirements and implements them in all aspects of work to maintain compliance.
+Demonstrate knowledge and understanding of Head Start standards, Prevention Initiative and disability requirements, and implement them in all aspects of work to maintain compliance.

-- Contributes to the development and up keep of an agency Disabilities Service Plan.
+Contribute to the development and upkeep of an agency Disabilities Service Plan.

-- Conducts regular education and disabilities monitoring for compliance according to on-going monitoring plan.
+Conduct regular education and disabilities monitoring for compliance according to the monitoring plan.

-- Conducts ongoing electronic and file monitoring pertaining to education and disabilities and works with program managers to resolve issues.
-Documents monitoring and findings.
+Conduct ongoing electronic and file monitoring pertaining to education and disabilities; work with program managers to resolve issues; document monitoring and findings.

-- Supports family support workers in referring children to outside services and resources and supports the education staff in all programs to obtain documentation for referral.
+Support family support workers in referring children to outside services and resources, and the education staff in all programs to obtain documentation for referral.

-- Provides regular written and oral reports on program as assigned.
+Provide regular written and oral reports on programs as assigned.

-- Guides and supports education staff in documenting concerns to support referral and individualizing classroom/visit activities and environments to support the needs of children.
+Guide and support education staff in documenting concerns to support referral and individualizing classroom/visit activities and environments to support the needs of children.

-- Together with the appropriate manager, represents (0-3) programs at appropriate monitoring visits and program audits.
-Assures compliance with (0-3) for All and general child development standards.
+Together with the appropriate manager, represent (0-3) programs at appropriate monitoring visits and program audits.

-- Provide regular written and oral reports on program as assigned.
+Provide regular written and oral reports on programs as assigned.